danielnorberg/konsulatet/README.md

 * `TWILIO_NUMBER` should be your assigned Twilio phone number.
 * `NOTIFICATION_NUMBERS` Can be one or more comma separated numbers to send SMS to.
 Note that the numbers must be verified in your Twilio account.

+## Note

+* The application checks for open appointments in both the Washington DC Embassy and the NYC Consulate.
+* SMS are throttled to not notify more than once an hour for either embassy or consulate.
+To clear the throttle: `rm -rf sms-sent`.